The Yuilles: Ballarat B&B

 The Yuilles are historic twin terraces located in the heart of Ballarat.
 They are offered as mid to long term accommodation and are set up for both family and work stays.
 You can enjoy a three bedroom house for a fraction of the price of a hotel room!

-These houses were our childhood homes which we now run as a Bed and Breakfast as a family business.
-We listed the houses three years ago on Airbnb, and have since hosted over 650 stays, with 500 reviews on Airbnb, being Superhosts since 2017.
-You can read reviews of the houses on Airbnb.
+These houses were our childhood homes which we now run as a Bed and Breakfast as a family business, we also have a listing on Airbnb.
 You can book through Airbnb, however we offer cheaper rates for direct bookings.